Bouncing back by focusing on risk

 Live music events are thriving and indoor venues are opening for live performances

-COVID-19 made those events seem like minor plot points in a movie about natural disasters.
+COVID-19 made those risks seem like minor plot points in a movie about natural disasters.

 It’s a sore spot in an environment of recovery.
-Music tours and festivals are thriving, many sporting events are at full capacity and indoor venues are opening for live performances, although with more restrictions, like vaccine mandates and masks for sporting events and shows in certain jurisdictions.1
+Music tours and festivals are thriving, many sporting events are at full capacity and indoor venues are opening for live performances, although with more restrictions, like vaccine mandates and masks for audiences attending reopened Broadway shows in certain jurisdictions.1

 The increase in activity will carry on through 2022.
 But nobody is saying that things will be the same in 2022 as they were in 2019.
 COVID-19 risk for artists, casts and crews still threatens the viability of some events.2 The shortage of experienced workers increases the risks of accidents and cancellations.